sergeych/raysearch/readme.md

 ## Note on the cryptography

-This software does not implement or use any cryptograpy.
+This software does not implement or use any cryptography.
 Thus, it can't index encrypted files.
-It does not check ignature on signed files.
+It does not check the signature on signed files.
 While some cryptographic functions are included as a part of some libraries this software uses, it does not use it.

-## Why reinwenting the wheel?
+## Why reinventing the wheel?

 Reason d'être: I didn't find anything like, fast and neat, and grep on my software only archives takes minutes.
 This thing runs in split second most often.
-And I don't trust clouds and googles for my work and private life: I was born in the USSR and I am a true supporter of common sense and open source.
-This is enough to be banned from US/EU services nowdays ;)
+And I don't trust clouds and googles for my work and private life: I was born in the USSR, and I am a true supporter of common sense and open source.
+This is enough to be banned from US/EU services nowadays;)

 ## Other stuff